dryuf/dryuf-base/README.markdown

 Done in 1M batches.
 Apart from convenience and type safety, you can see the callback delegator is about 3 times faster than instanceof based code (the benchmark is based on 5 different classes passed as argument).

+## Custom Executor

+### CloseableExecutor

+Interface allowing automatically closing Executor in try-with-resources statements, mostly to simplify unit tests.

+### ClosingExecutor

+Implementation of the above, wrapping the existing ExecutorService into another Executor and shutting down in `close()` method.

+### ResultSerializingExecutor

+Executor executing tasks in parallel but serializing the results in the order of submission.

+### CapacityResultSerializingExecutor

+Executor serializing tasks in parallel but serializing the results in the order of submission.
+Additionally, it controls throughput by given capacity and number of parallel tasks.
+Typically, the capacity is constrained by memory or disk size or number of connections.

+### SingleConsumerQueue

+Queue for submitting tasks and consuming them from single consumer, guaranteed to be executed in unique instance.

 ## License

 The code is released under version 2.0 of the [Apache License][].

 ## Stay in Touch

-Feel free to contact me at kvr000@gmail.com or http://kvr.znj.cz/software/java/ListenableFuture/ and http://github.com/kvr000/ and http://github.com/dryuf/
+Feel free to contact me at kvr000@gmail.com  and http://github.com/kvr000/ and http://github.com/dryuf/

 [Apache License]: http://www.apache.org/licenses/LICENSE-2.0